hojinskang/CMSC389P/README.md

 # CMSC389P
 Introduction to PHP, MySQL, and Apache

-This repo contains my school projects.
+This repository contains the projects I have done for my CMSC 389P class.